 SOC 601 Guided Study in Sociology: Social Theories

 Philippe Peycam, Shu-Li Huang, Hui Yew-Foong and Michael Hsiao (eds.).
-Heritage as Aid and Diplomacy (Singapore: ISEAS-Yusof Ishak Institute, 2020).
+Heritage as Aid and Diplomacy (Singapore: ISEAS-Yusof Ishak Institute, in press).

 Hui, Yew-Foong, “Bukit Brown Chronicles: A Brief Cultural History of the Chinese in Singapore through the Lens of a Cemetery”, in Chong Guan Kwa and Bak Lim Kua (eds.), A General History of the Chinese in Singapore (Singapore: World Scientific, 2019).

 Fossati, Diego, Hui Yew-Foong and Siwage Dharma Negara, “The Indonesia National Survey Project: Economy, Society and Politics”, Trends in Southeast Asia, No. 10 (2017).

 Michael Hsiao, Hui Yew-Foong and Philippe Peycam (eds.).
 Citizens, Civil Society and Heritage-Making in Asia (Singapore: ISEAS-Yusof Ishak Institute, 2017).

 Hui, Yew-Foong.
 “The Umbrella Movement: Ethnographic Explorations of Communal Re-Spatialization”, International Journal of Cultural Studies, Vol. 20, Issue 2 (March 2017): 146-161.

 Terence Heng and Hui Yew-Foong.
 “Diaspora after Death: A Visual Essay of Bukit Brown Cemetery in Singapore”, ISA eSymposium for Sociology, Vol. 5, Issue 3 (2015).